 The Company enters into derivative instruments, primarily foreign currency contracts and interest rate swaps, to hedge foreign currency exposures, for example related to operating expenses and vessel purchase commitments, and interest rate exposures primarily related to long-term borrowings.

-Derivatives are initially recognized at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
-The method of recognizing the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
+Derivatives are initially recognized at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.1.22 Revenue recognition

 Charter rate contracts